greenelab/deep-review/all-sections.md

 leverage the temporal structure of healthcare records.
 As previously discussed, many studies [@4zpZxjHR; @O7Vbecm2; @fOaBA9Vc; @glyI7H6F] have used deep recurrent networks to categorize patients but most stop short of suggesting clinical decisions.
-Nemati et al [@16OQvsRqJ] used deep reinforcement learning to optimize a heparin dosing policy for intensive care patients.
+Nemati et al. [@16OQvsRqJ] used deep reinforcement learning to optimize a heparin dosing policy for intensive care patients.
 However, because the ideal dosing policy is unknown, the model's predictions must be evaluated on counter-factual data.
 This